Client: California Regional Centers

 How might we improve access to sexual and reproductive health education in California to include all populations?

 Laws are in place to ensure equality.
 Unequal education indicates systemic inequality.
 Systemic inequality is a wicked problem.
-To achieve a dynamic understanding of this issue, I explored pre-existing research, spoke to various stakeholders in the community, and interviewed experts.
+To achieve a dynamic understanding of this issue, I explored pre-existing research, interviewed experts, spoke to end users, their families, and worked to keep my team aligned throughout the process.

 Research Method 1: Naturalistic and Participatory Research